The Athletes' Anti-Doping Rights Act

 Our advice to athletes who have concerns about their test is to complete the test, but to make detailed notes if something doesn't feel right.
 The simplest way of doing this is to write your concerns down on the doping control form – part of the formal sample collection documentation.

 However, we hear from athletes that doing this while standing in front of a doping control officer they are about to criticise can be intimidating.
 We understand that.
-If you're in this situation, recommend emailing us and/or the national sports organisation as soon as possible after the test, in NZ or overseas, so that there is a contemporaneous written record of concerns.
+If you're in this situation, we recommend emailing us and/or the national sports organisation as soon as possible after the test, in NZ or overseas, so that there is a contemporaneous written record of concerns.

 Finally, if possible, try to get a support person there as a witness (if one is not present already).